-WLP Measure/Indicator WLP Trend/Target Number of applications for the transfer, recycling or treatment of waste permitted per annum n/a Transfer, recycling, and treatment of waste (capacity, tonnes per annum, and % of total arisings) Upward trend Number of facilities built on previously developed (brownfield) land Upward trend Number of facilities built on greenfield land Downward trend Intervention Level Actions A downward trend of applications and capacity for transfer/recycling/treatment.
-Waste facilities are built in unsuitable locations or are not being built at all which could result in insufficient waste capacity, the need for additional landfill or land-use conflict and impacts on amenity.
+WLP Measure/Indicator WLP Trend/Target

+Number of applications for the

+transfer, recycling or treatment of n/a

+waste permitted per annum

+Transfer, recycling, and treatment of

+waste (capacity, Upward trend

+tonnes per annum, and % of total

+arisings)

+Number of facilities built on

+previously developed (brownfield) Upward trend

+land

+Number of facilities built on

+greenfield land Downward trend

+Intervention Level Actions

+A downward trend of applications and capacity for

+transfer/recycling/treatment.

+Waste facilities are built in unsuitable

+locations or are not being built at all which could result in insufficient

+waste capacity, the need for additional landfill or land-use conflict

+and impacts on amenity.

+and impacts on amenity.